Research Themes

 Correia, H. E. (2018) Spatiotemporally explicit model averaging for forecasting of Alaskan groundfish catch.
 Ecology & Evolution.
 8(24):12308–12321.

-Integrating causal reasoning with interpretable machine learning methods for public policy in ecology and socio-behavioral epidemiology
+Integrating causal reasoning with interpretable ML/AI methods for public policy in ecology and socio-behavioral epidemiology

 Scatterplot of association between formal education and HIV-related stigma in four East African countries with nonlinear regression lines approximating the strength of the association